Please contact the program’s admissions office via email at email@example.com.

 The program is only available on campus full-time.
 There are no options for part-time or online courses for our master’s degree program.

-The curriculum includes courses in business strategy, data mining, applied statistics, project management, marketing technologies, communications and ethics taught by leading MSU faculty.
+The curriculum includes courses in business strategy, data mining, data tools, applied statistics, project management, marketing technologies, communications and ethics taught by leading MSU faculty.

 Yes!
 The program has a project-driven approach which gives students opportunities to gain exposure to real-world scenarios.
 Experiential learning allows students to be introduced to companies, work in teams, and solve business problems using analytical techniques.
-SAS and IBM SPSS software trainers also visit our program multiple times a year for on-site student training.
+We also hold several workshops and seminars throughout the program.

-The M.S. in Business Analytics is officially designated as a STEM (science, technology, engineering, and mathematics) degree program.
+The M.S. in Business Data Science and Analytics is officially designated as a STEM (science, technology, engineering, and mathematics) degree program under the Business Statistics CIP code.
 The STEM certification provides international students in our program with authorization to work in the United States for an additional 24 months beyond the standard 12 months under OPT, for a total of 36 months of work authorization.

 Students’ average age is 26.